MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-understand.md

 ---
 # Understand datamarts

-This article describes and explains important concepts about datamarts.
+## Understand Dataset (default)

 Datamarts provide a semantic layer that is automatically generated and synchronized with the contents of the datamart tables, their structure, and underlying data.
 This layer is provided in an automatically generated dataset.
 This automatic generation and synchronization enables you to further describe the domain of data with things like hierarchies, friendly names and descriptions.
 You can also set formatting specific to your locale or business requirements.
 With datamarts, you can create measures and standardized metrics for reporting.
 Power BI (and other client tools) can create visuals and provide results for such calculations based on the data in context.

-The **auto-generated** Power BI dataset created from a datamart eliminates the need to connect to a separate dataset, set up refresh schedules, and manage multiple data elements.
+The **default** Power BI dataset created from a datamart eliminates the need to connect to a separate dataset, set up refresh schedules, and manage multiple data elements.
 Instead, you can build your business logic in a datamart and its data will be immediately available in Power BI, enabling the following:

 * Datamart data access through the Dataset Hub.
 * Capability to analyze in Excel.